deflang/.github/profile/README.md

 <h3 align="center">Welcome to Deflang</h3>

 <p align="center">
-  We are creating Firebase for web3 layer.
+  We are creating Firebase for the web3 layer.
 </p>

 ---

-## What is Deflang ?
+## What is Deflang?

 Deflang is focused on reimagining how developers interact with blockchains by replacing RPCs, ABIs, and indexers with natural language.